Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Ischemic cascade

-• a decrease in pH and an increase in the concentration of K + ions in venous blood flowing from the ischemic area;
+• decreased pH and increased concentration of K+ ions in venous blood flowing from the ischemic area;

-• regional abnormal movement of the LV walls and signs of global diastolic and systolic LV dysfunction;
+• regional abnormal LV wall motion and signs of global LV diastolic and systolic dysfunction;

-Acute coronary syndrome - acute phase of ischemic heart disease.
-Atherosclerosis, the underlying ischemic heart disease, is not a linearly progressive, stable process.
-Atherosclerosis of the coronary arteries is characterized by a change in the phases of a stable course and exacerbation of the disease.
+Acute coronary syndrome- acute phase IHD.
+Atherosclerosis, which underlies ischemic heart disease, is not a linearly progressive, stable process.
+Atherosclerosis of the coronary arteries is characterized by alternating phases of stable progression and exacerbation of the disease.

-Ischemic heart disease - inconsistency coronary blood flow metabolic needs of the myocardium, i.e. the volume of oxygen consumption by the myocardium (PMO2).
+IHD - mismatch coronary blood flow metabolic needs of the myocardium, i.e. volume of myocardial oxygen consumption (PMO2).

-In some cases clinical picture chronic stable coronary artery disease is caused by symptoms and signs of LV dysfunction.
+In some cases clinical picture Chronic stable ischemic heart disease is caused by symptoms and signs of LV dysfunction.
 This condition is defined as ischemic cardiomyopathy.
-Ischemic cardiomyopathy is the most common form of HF in developed countries, reaching a level of 2/3 to 3/4 of cases of dil.
+Ischemic cardiomyopathy- the most common form of HF in developed countries, reaching a level of 2/3 to 3/4 of cases.

-Video about the health resort Zdraviliski Dvor, Roman Baths, Slovenia
+Video about the health resort Zdraviliski Dvor, Roman Terme, Slovenia

-Only a doctor diagnoses and prescribes treatment during an in-person consultation.
+Only a doctor can diagnose and prescribe treatment during a face-to-face consultation.

 Scientific and medical news about the treatment and prevention of diseases in adults and children.